kcawley/NEON-quick-start-guides-1/Writing_instructions.md

 * Some tables in phenology (DP1.10055.001) contain an editedDate field; users should use only the most recently edited records.

 #### Table joining
 Relevant to data processed via the OS pipeline.
 A table of paired table names and the field(s) that provide a linking variable to join the tables.
+Used to inform the function joinTableNEON() in the neonOS R package.

 #### References
 If relevant, list references cited in the QSG.